arjunrajlaboratory/dentist2/README.md

 ```
 Loading pre-stitched scans from .tif files
 ==========================================
-To load pre-stitched .tif files into dentist2, first create a cell array containing the file names (e.g. (`preStitchedScanFiles={'alexa.tif', 'cy.tif', 'dapi.tif', 'trans.tif'};`)).
-Next, create a cell array that specifies the channel type (either 'FISH', 'dapi', or 'other') for each of the .tif files (e.g. channelTypes = {'FISH', 'FISH', 'dapi', 'other'}).
+To load pre-stitched .tif files into dentist2, first create a cell array containing the file names (e.g. `preStitchedScanFiles={'alexa.tif', 'cy.tif', 'dapi.tif', 'trans.tif'};`).
+Next, create a cell array that specifies the channel type (either 'FISH', 'dapi', or 'other') for each of the .tif files (e.g. `channelTypes = {'FISH', 'FISH', 'dapi', 'other'};`).
 Input these variable for the 'preStitchedScanFilelist' and 'channelTypes' parameters when running launchD2ThresholdGUI() as below:
 ```matlab
 >>h = launchD2ThresholdGUI('preStitchedScanFilelist', preStitchedScanFiles, 'channelTypes', channelTypes);
 ```